libremesh/lime-packages/TESTING.md

 > [!WARNING]
-> Since the commit https://github.com/libremesh/lime-packages/commit/64b7c01961c6e7bc776f83523aea9264724b3b23 lime packages breaks the qemu image and the interfaces cannot be setted up!
+> Since the commit https://github.com/libremesh/lime-packages/commit/64b7c01961c6e7bc776f83523aea9264724b3b23 lime packages break the qemu image and the interfaces cannot be setted up!
 > This is due the migration to newer version of OpenWRT.
 > To use latest lime packages use a OpenWRT 23 image .